kubernetes/enhancements/keps/sig-node/6249-gns-daemonset-coordination/README.md

 The reader is the DaemonSet controller ([`pkg/controller/daemon/`][pkg/controller/daemon/]).
-The change touches three places, all keyed on the same predicate — the node carries both `GracefulNodeShutdownInProgress=True` and `DrainInProgress=True`.
-The implementation factors that predicate into one helper (working name `nodeShutdownSuppressed(node)`) so the call sites cannot drift:
+The change touches three places, all keyed on the same predicate: the node carries `GracefulNodeShutdownInProgress=True` and `DrainInProgress=True`, and either the DaemonSet's template is non-critical or the node also carries `GracefulNodeShutdownCriticalPhase=True`.
+The implementation factors that predicate into one helper (working name `nodeShutdownSuppressed(node, ds)`) so the call sites cannot drift:

 1. `podsShouldBeOnNode` — the per-node decision made on every sync.
 2. `rollingUpdate` — walks nodes independently of `podsShouldBeOnNode` and